 For 3D markerless pose estimation based on transfer learning with deep neural networks

-Supported by the Chan Zuckerberg Initiative, the Office of Neuroscience Research, the Neurogenomics and Informatics Group, the McDonnell Genome Institute, the Department of Genetics and the WashU Postdoctoral Society (WUPS).
+Supported by the Chan Zuckerberg Initiative, the Office of Neuroscience Research, the Neurogenomics and Informatics Center, the McDonnell Genome Institute, the Department of Genetics and the WashU Postdoc Society (WUPS).

 A virtual one day event!
 Basic introductory sessions to Machine Learning, two plenary lectures, oral presentations and round table.